louiseschmidtgen/Capstone-Project/README.md

 The GeniusGermanApp is a language learning application designed to help users learn and practice German vocabulary and language skills.
 The app provides a user-friendly graphical user interface (GUI) that allows users to create a user account, log in, access various features, and study German words through interactive learnsets and quizzes.

+This project is no eye-candy but I learned a lot since it uses the Google Translate API as and a mySQL database!
 ## Features

 ### User Account Management